 The next part of the lecture covered communication.
 According to Yumi, females liked definitive answers.
 The guy should have a place in mind instead of waiting for the woman to think of one.
 And have a set arrival time.

 Now, I was worried.
 It was Svetlana who suggested the nightclub after shooting down my idea to go to the amusement park for opening day.
 She also hadn’t texted me back to agree on a time, something I had chalked up to being busy.

 I don't know, Sparky.
 I ran the calculation, and there's an 86 percent probability of failure based on the media I've analyzed.

 Media, schmedia.
 I'm going to wait until the library closes and surprise her.

 Taking matters into your own hands.
 Bold but risky...
 You know what?
 She might like that!

 Thanks, Yumi!
 Best advice I've ever gotten from a computer.
 I'm gonna get ready now.

 I changed out of my pajamas, and into a handsome, plaid button-down shirt which I tucked neatly into my ironed khakis.
 Then, I dusted off my dress shoes, and gave them a quick polish.
 Finally, I fixed up my hair real nice and looked in the mirror.

 You call this your best?
 You look like a nerdy penguin with a combover.
 Gel it back instead, and wear something that makes you look 25 instead of 52.

-I took Electricity’s advice, and decided to swap my current get-up for a blue sweater and some jeans.
+I took Electricity’s advice, and decided to swap my current get-up for a blue sweater and some dark jeans.
 The transformation was shocking, and the man in the mirror was as smooth as filtered DC.